mridul037/mridul037/README.md

 **Quote of the hour:**

-Compatibility means deliberately repeating other people’s mistakes.
+Codes are a puzzle.
+A game, just like any other game.

-~ David Wheeler (computer scientist)
+~ Alan Turing
 <pre>

 </pre>